Executive stock option exercise with full and partial information on a drift change point: Introduction

 The rest of the paper is organised as follows.
-We describe the model in Section \ref{sec:sdcp}, introduce the ESO problems under both full and partial information, and carry out a filtering procedure to derive the model dynamics with respect to the stock price filtration.
-In Section \ref{sec:fiesop} we analyse the full information problem, derive convexity and monotonicity properties of the value function, the free boundary problem satisfied by the ESO value, and we give a closed form solution in the infinite horizon case.
-In Section \ref{sec:piesop} we analyse the partial information problem.
-We again establish convexity and monotonicity properties of the value function, and give a complete analysis of the free boundary problem, including the smooth pasting property.
-In Section \ref{sec:nrsim} we construct and implement numerical solutions of the full and partial information problems, and perform simulations to compare the exercise patterns of the agents, which reveal that the insider can indeed exercise the ESO in a manner which exploits his privileged information.
-Depending on the stock price evolution and the change point, the insider can exercise the ESO in situations where the outsider does not, and vice versa.
-Section \ref{sec:concl} concludes the paper.
+In Section \ref{sec:sdcp} we introduce the model and the optimal stopping problems under both information scenarios, and carry out a filtering procedure to derive the model dynamics with respect to the stock price filtration.
+In Sections \ref{sec:fiesop} and \ref{sec:piesop} we analyse the full and partial information problems, respectively.
+Section \ref{sec:vesting} gives a brief discussion of how a vesting period impacts upon exercise.
+In Section \ref{sec:nrsim} we construct and describe numerical methods for solving the two optimal stopping problems, including convergence results.
+We apply the finite difference methodology in Section \ref{sec:numex} to perform simulations to compare the exercise patterns of the agents, undertake an analysis of post-exercise returns, and provide ESO valuation.